fledge-iot/fledge/docs/tuning_fledge.rst

 | |scheduler_advanced| |
 +----------------------+

   - *Max Running Tasks* - Specifies the maximum number of tasks that can be running at any one time.
 This parameter is designed to stop runaway tasks adversely impacting the performance of the system.
 When this number is reached no new tasks will be created until one or more of the currently running tasks terminated.
-Set this two low and you will not be able to run all the task you require in parallel.
+Set this too low and you will not be able to run all the task you require in parallel.
 Set it too high and the system is more at risk from runaway tasks.

   - *Max Age of Task* - Specifies, in days, how long a task can run for.
 Tasks that run longer than this will be killed by the system.